-7.17 GCL (Group Call List)
+7.17 RX Group

 In order to be able to receive a group call within the channel, a 'RX Group' should be defined and assigned to the channel.
 Only those groups, that are listed with their Digital Contact (Talk group ID) within the assigned 'RX Group' may be heard when listening to the channel.
 If set to 'Off' you will not hear any group calls on this channel, unless the group ID is the same as the TX Contact ID (Talk group ID).
-This function is used to receive more than just the group selected by the specified 'Contact' when listening to the channel.
+This function is used to receive more than just the group selected by the specified entry of the 'Contact List' when listening to the channel.
+20/1/1/DDD